-The rights to vote and serve on a criminal jury is restored after the person completes his/her sentence.
+The rights to vote and serve on a criminal jury is restored after the person completes his/her sentence (As of July 1, 2019, non-violent felons can vote upon their release from prison, and violent felons can vote after two years.).
 The right to hold public office is restored four (4) years after the case ends.
 And the right to serve on a criminal jury is restored six (6) years after the sentence ends.

 Note that a pardon does not restore civil rights if the applicant has been convicted in Nevada of: